Trance-0/NoteNextra/content/Math401/Extending_thesis/Math401_S2.md

 > [!NOTE]
 >
-> TODO: Check more definition from different area of mathematics (algebraic geometry, complex analysis, etc.) of the Majorana representation of quantum states.
+> TODO: Check more definition from different area of mathematics (algebraic geometry, complex analysis, etc.) of the Majorana stellar representation of quantum states.
 >
 > Read Chapter 5 and 6 of [Geometry of Quantum states](https://www.cambridge.org/core/books/geometry-of-quantum-states/46B62FE3F9DA6E0B4EDDAE653F61ED8C) for more details.